Spontifixus/jekyll-now/_posts/2017-09-15-ASPNET-Core-SignalR-with-Aurelia-and-Webpack.md

 excerpt_separator: <!--more-->
 ---

-# SignalR for ASP.NET Core 2.0 with Aurelia and Webpack

 Just today (September 15, 2017) Microsoft announced the [first alpha version of **SignalR for ASP.NET Core 2.0**][1].
 Now these are great news!
 I immediately had to try this out with my favorite way of building web apps: The [Aurelia framework][2].
 I can already say: It works like a charm.
 But let me start from the beginning.

 > **TL;DR** If you do not want to follow this tutorial and just want the code, go ahead, have a look at my [Aurelia Playground over on GitHub][3]!